 The existing system of bodies, which resolve disputes arising out of or in connection to legal relationship in commercial activities in Vietnam, is comprised of:

-(i) the commercial arbitrations, including ad-hoc arbitrations and arbitration centers (“CACs”), and
+(ii) the commercial arbitrations, including ad-hoc arbitrations and arbitration centers (“CACs“); and

-They are operating under the national governance by the Ministry of Justice and relevant state agencies.
+They are operating under the national governance by the MOJ and relevant state agencies.
 To establish one, at least five founding arbitrators are required, who are Vietnamese nationals residing in Vietnam with appropriate qualifications (having full capacity for civil acts, graduate level, 5 years of experience or more, etc.).

 Bodies resolving disputes outside Vietnam

-Under applicable regulations, if an award decided by economic court is not voluntarily respected, there are various procedures that can be used to enforce it, such as distraint of property.
+Under applicable regulations, if a verdict decided by economic court is not voluntarily respected, there are various procedures that can be used to enforce it, such as distraint of property.
 However, the procedures in practice, have not worked well because of unavailability of specific regulations.
-As a matter of fact, several regulations on enforcement of civil awards have been borrowed for use.
+As a matter of fact, several regulations on enforcement of civil verdicts have been borrowed for use.

 With respect to local arbitral awards, unlike in the past, the enforcement of the arbitral awards has been now identified quite clear and obviously improved in the Ordinance and then, Law respectively.
 If an arbitral award is not voluntarily respected by the losing party, after 30 days from the date of the arbitral award, the victorious can request the enforcement teams to force the implementation.